piercekg/MVP/README.md

   Just visit the Daily Stevie Player to hear a random song from Stevie Nicks!
 To save songs to your list of favorites just enter your email.

 ## From our Users ##
-  "I was feeling like I had been brought down by a landslide since I was at the edge of seventeen, so I visited the Daily Stevie Player and got the boost I needed to go my own way hearing a live version of 'The Chain'.\
+  "I was feeling like I had been brought down by a landslide since I was at the edge of seventeen, so I visited the Daily Stevie Player and got the boost I needed to go my own way hearing a live version of 'Dreams'.\
     Rhiannon - Boulder, CO

 ### Visit the Daily Stevie Player now to hear an old favorite or maybe a deep cut you didn't even know you loved! ###